north-carolina-eminent-domain

 Contact an experienced North Carolina eminent domain lawyer for assistance

 Many people do not understand the intricate laws concerning eminent domain.
-If you receive a condemnation notice, determining the amount of compensation to which you are entitled can be complicated, and the skilled North Carolina eminent domain attorneys at the law office of Sever Storey, LLP can assist you in negotiations, litigation and more.
+If you receive a condemnation notice, determining the amount of compensation to which you are entitled can be complicated, and the skilled North Carolina eminent domain attorneys at the law office of Sever Walker Padgitt, LLP can assist you in negotiations, litigation and more.
 Please call today at 888-318-3761 for help.

 References: